-- (a) In addition to Section 80018, excluding section 80018(b)(13), the following shall apply. - (b) Prior to submitting an application, an applicant shall obtain at least one letter of recommendation in support of its program from a county placing agency. - (1) To obtain a letter of recommendation, an applicant shall submit a copy of its program statement and information as specified in Section 87022, Plan of Operation, to all county placing agencies from which it anticipates receiving placements, including the county in which the facility is located. - (2) Once an applicant receives a letter of recommendation from a county placing agency, the applicant may submit its application to the licensing agency designated to serve the geographical area of service in which the facility is located. - (3) A new letter of recommendation is not required when a short-term residential therapeutic program moves to a new location. - (c) Each applicant shall submit an application and supporting documents that contain the following to the licensing agency: - (1) Disclosure of the applicant's prior or present service as an administrator, general partner, corporate officer, or director of, or as a person who has held or holds a beneficial ownership of 10 percent or more in, any community care facility or in any facility licensed as required by Health and Safety Code section 1520(d). - (2) Disclosure of any revocation or other disciplinary action taken, or in the process of being taken, against a license held or previously held by the entities as required by Health and Safety Code section 1520(e). - (3) The name and residence and mailing addresses of the facility administrator, a description of the administrator's background and qualifications, and documentation verifying required education and administrative certification. - (4) A financial plan of operation on forms provided by the department.
+- (a) In addition to Section 80018, excluding section 80018(d)(13), the following shall apply. - (b) Prior to submitting an application, an applicant shall obtain at least one letter of recommendation in support of its program from a county placing agency. - (1) To obtain a letter of recommendation, an applicant shall submit a copy of its program statement and information as specified in Section 87022, Plan of Operation, to all county placing agencies from which it anticipates receiving placements, including the county in which the facility is located. - (2) Once an applicant receives a letter of recommendation from a county placing agency, the applicant may submit its application to the licensing agency designated to serve the geographical area of service in which the facility is located. - (3) A new letter of recommendation is not required when a short-term residential therapeutic program moves to a new location. - (c) Each applicant shall submit an application and supporting documents that contain the following to the licensing agency: - (1) Disclosure of the applicant's prior or present service as an administrator, general partner, corporate officer, or director of, or as a person who has held or holds a beneficial ownership of 10 percent or more in, any community care facility or in any facility licensed as required by Health and Safety Code section 1520(d). - (2) Disclosure of any revocation or other disciplinary action taken, or in the process of being taken, against a license held or previously held by the entities as required by Health and Safety Code section 1520(e). - (3) The name and residence and mailing addresses of the facility administrator, a description of the administrator's background and qualifications, and documentation verifying required education and administrative certification. - (4) A financial plan of operation on forms provided by the department.

 - (A) Start-up funds shall be available and shall include funds for the first three months of operation - (1) Start-up funds may be a line of credit. - (B) Start-up funds shall be independent of prospective client fees.
-In cases of a change of ownership, expected income from clients currently in placement shall be considered. - (C) Start-up funds shall not include funds designated for or used for construction costs. - (D) The licensing agency shall have the authority to require written verification of the availability of the funds specified in (A) above. - (5) Documentation of accreditation or application for accreditation, as required by Health and Safety Code section 1562.01(b)(2). - (6) A letter of recommendation in support of its program from a county placing agency, as required by Health and Safety Code section 1562.01(f). - (A) The letter of recommendation shall include a statement that the county placing agency reviewed a copy of the applicant's program statement. - (B) If the letter of recommendation is not from the county placing agency in which the facility is located, the applicant shall provide a statement that affirms the county in which the facility is located was: - 1.
+In cases of a change of ownership, expected income from clients currently in placement shall be considered. - (C) Start-up funds shall not include funds designated for or used for construction costs. - (D) The licensing agency shall have the authority to require written verification of the availability of the funds specified in (A) above. - (5) Documentation of accreditation, application for accreditation, or declaration of accreditation status as required by Section 87089. - (6) A letter of recommendation in support of its program from a county placing agency, as required by Health and Safety Code section 1562.01(f). - (A) The letter of recommendation shall include a statement that the county placing agency reviewed a copy of the applicant's program statement. - (B) If the letter of recommendation is not from the county placing agency in which the facility is located, the applicant shall provide a statement that affirms the county in which the facility is located was: - 1.
 Provided a copy of the facility's program statement and had an opportunity to review the program statement. - 2.
-Notified that the facility received a letter of recommendation from another county. - (C) If an application does not contain a letter of recommendation, the department shall cease review of the application.
-Nothing in this paragraph shall constitute a denial of application for the purposes of Section 1526 or any other law.
+Notified that the facility received a letter of recommendation from another county.